Train to Become a Thoroughbred Horse Racing Jockey: Program Info

 A jockey can become seriously or fatally injured if he or she loses control of a horse on the track or in the starting gate.
 Jockeys must therefore have years of previous experience around horses and understand how to control a horse.
 Apprentice jockeys must understand how to safely depart from the starting gate, navigate turns in the race and move among other horses.
 Many state licensing offices require potential apprentices to acquire a written affidavit from a registered horse trainer that certifies their skill and training in horse riding.

-The U.S. Bureau of Labor Statistics (BLS) reported that athletes and sports competitors, which included jockeys, were predicted to see an employment increase of 22% from 2010-2020, which was faster than average.
-These professionals took in an average salary of $75,760 per year in May 2012, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reported that athletes and sports competitors, including jockeys, were predicted to see an employment increase of 7% from 2012-2022, which was faster than average.
+These professionals took in an average salary of $71,850 per year in May 2013, according to the BLS.
 However, there was a very large variance in wages.
-The bottom ten percent of athletes and sports competitors made $18,040 or less per year, while the top ten percent of professionals earned more than $187,199 annually.
+The bottom-paid ten percent of athletes and sports competitors made $18,630 or less per year, while the top-paid ten percent of professionals earned more than $187,199 annually.